tobias-kuendig/hacompanion/README.md

 This is an unofficial Desktop Companion App for [Home Assistant](https://www.home-assistant.io/) written in Go.

 The companion is running as a background process and sends local hardware information to your Home Assistant instance.
+Additionally, you can send notifications from Home Assistant to your Computer and display them using `libnotify`.

 Currently, **Linux** is the only supported operating system (tested on Ubuntu 20.04 / KDE Neon)